tshelburne/leonidas-sinatra/README.md

 * Stable Timestamp - The minimum timestamp of all client connections to the app
 * Stable Command - A command that was generated at or before the stable timestamp

-### Javascript

-* Client - A wrapper around the client-side details, representing a single client connection to the server
-* Commander - The command abstraction, used to start and stop syncing, and issue commands
-* Local Command - A command that originated on this client
-* External Command - A command that came from the server

-### Ruby

 * App - A server side application which keeps track of state and client connections
 * Client - The server side implementation of a client containing a list of commands
 * Repository - The mechanism for retrieving an active application